Privacy Notice for California Residents

 Identifiers.
 A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.

-• Governments, courts, regulators or others where we received legally binding requests
+• Governments, courts, regulators or others where we received legally binding requests, including subpoenas

 • Delivery or courier providers

-• Courts, regulatory agencies, or parties in legal matters for which we are providing services
+• Courts, government or regulatory agencies, or parties in legal matters for which we are providing services

 Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)).
 A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, education, or employment information.